What Is a Certificate of Title? How a mortgage is released

 How your solicitor requests the release of mortgage funds

 Lenders do not automatically release your money when an mortgage offer is issued.
-Your conveyancer must explicitly trigger the drawdown of funds by submitting the CoT, providing a minimum notice period of 3 to 5 working days for the final release of mortgage funds to clear into the firm's client account.
+Your conveyancer must explicitly trigger the drawdown of funds by submitting the CoT, which provides a minimum notice period of 3 to 5 working days for the final release of mortgage funds to clear into the firm's client account.

 Solicitors are prohibited from emailing or posting this document because of the risks of email fraud.
 The COT must be submitted digitally via secure panel networks like the LMS Portal (Conveyancer Zone) or a lender's integrated exchange system.